The MIR | Clarification of Terms

 Mental Imagery or Imagery

 The ability to create imagined experiences in the mind without direct external input.
-It is a complex and little-understood system, with five recognized types: visual, auditory, motor, olfactory, and gustatory imagery.
+It is a complex and little-understood system, with five recognised types: visual, auditory, motor, olfactory, and gustatory imagery.
 Mental imagery plays a key role in cognition, with significant variation between individuals.

 Mind’s Eye